Spoonful of Kindness

 Easy Peach Pie with Canned Peaches

-This pie is a slightly healthier, plant-based version of a traditional peach pie.
+This pie is a slightly healthier version of a traditional peach pie.
 But you would never guess from the taste.
 It’s packed with sweet and fruity peach flavour, with the perfect flaky crust that just melts in your mouth.

 How to Make Pie Crust

-But if you’re up for a challenge, I’ve prepared this vegan pie crust baking tutorial to guide you through the process of making your very first pie crust.
+But if you’re up for a challenge, I’ve prepared this vegan pie crust baking tutorial to guide you through the process of making a homemade vegan pie crust.

 How to Weave a Lattice Pie Crust Design